Accelerated Rehabilitation Program

-I am writing this guide to shed some light on the Accelerated Rehabilitation Program which is a frequently used tool by many Stamford Criminal Defense Lawyers on a day to day basis in Courts throughout Connecticut.
-Although, the process is on the surface relatively straight forward , there are many cases in which a great deal of planning, finesse, and strategy is needed in order to get some applications approved by a Judge.
-Originally, when the Accelerated Rehabilitation Program was first introduced, it was intended to be used for very minor offences and as time has passed it has expanded to include even Class B and C felony crimes (must show good cause).
-As I will explain below I have used the Accelerated Rehabilitation Program successfully in many cases in which my client was accused of Class B felonies.
-There is a lot of grey areas and unwritten doctrine behind the program that is not apparent in the boiler plate language of the statue itself.
-Originally this was a once in a lifetime program, now you can use this program again after ten years if your first offense was a minor offense.
+Initially, when accelerated rehab, Connecticut General Statutes Section 54-56e, was first introduced, it was intended to be used for minor offenses, and as time has passed, it has expanded to include even some Class B and C felony crimes (must show good cause).
+There is a lot of grey area and unwritten doctrine behind the program that is not apparent in the boilerplate language of the statute itself.
+Initially, this was a once in a lifetime program, and now you can use this program again after ten years if your first offense was minor.

-This guide will attempt to explain some of the nuances that are not readily apparent when reading the statute on its face and only come through years of experience in working with the application of the program on a case by case basis day in and day out.
-Finally, I will walk you through the process of how the Accelerated Rehabilitation Program actually works.Disclaimer
+This guide explain some of the nuances that are not readily apparent when reading the statute on its face and only come through years of experience in working with the application of the program on a case by case basis.
+Finally, I will walk you through the process of how accelerated rehab in CT works.Disclaimer

-The Accelerated Rehabilitation Program is a so called “diversionary program” which allows individuals charged with a crime or motor vehicle offense to avoid a criminal conviction (and / or loss of driver’s license) by completing the Accelerated Rehabilitation Program in lieu of the normal criminal case procedure.
-This is why it is called a diversionary program because by applying for this program your case is suspended from the normal course of criminal prosecution and instead it tracks the Accelerated Rehabilitation Program which if successful will ultimately lead to a dismissal of all the charges and a clean criminal record.
+The accelerated rehabilitation program is a “diversionary program” which allows individuals charged with a crime or motor vehicle offense to avoid a trial and the possibility of a criminal conviction (and loss of driver’s license) by completing the accelerated rehabilitation program in lieu of the ordinary criminal case procedure.
+This is why it is called a diversionary program because by applying for this program your case is suspended from the normal course of criminal prosecution and instead your case enters the accelerated rehabilitation program which will result in a dismissal of all the charges.

-The basis for the Accelerated Rehabilitated Program is Connecticut General Statutes Section 54-56e.
-On its face, the program is fairly straight forward.
-Keep in mind that our State Supreme Court has held that a trial Court’s decision to deny an application for the Accelerated Rehabilitation Program is a final decision with no right of appeal.
-For this reason it is crucial to get it right the first time.
+The statutory basis for the accelerated rehabilitated program is Connecticut General Statutes Section 54-56e.
+On its face, the program is relatively straight forward.
+Keep in mind that our State Supreme Court has held that a trial court’s decision to deny an application for the accelerated rehabilitation program is a final decision with no right of appeal.
+For this reason, it is crucial to get it right the first time.
 You get only one bite at the apple.
-Your Stamford Criminal Defense Attorney needs to be well prepared and make a solid argument backed up with supporting documentation on why you should be granted this program because if the Court denies the program there is no appeal and you will be facing criminal prosecution and the possibility of winding up with a criminal record if found guilty.No Prior Criminal History
+Your Connecticut criminal lawyer needs to be well prepared and make a solid argument backed up with supporting documentation on why you should be granted this program because if the court denies the application there is no appeal and you will be facing criminal prosecution and the possibility of winding up with a criminal record if found guilty.No Prior Criminal History

-The statue has an extensive list of offences for which you are precluded from using Accelerated Rehabilitation to resolve.
+The statue has an extensive list of offenses for which you are precluded from using accelerated rehabilitation to resolve.
 Read the statue and application itself carefully.
 All the excluded offenses are listed.

-Also a common issue is the revision which excluded those with CDL’s from using the program for a motor vehicle violation.
+Also, a common issue is the prohibition, which excludes those with CDL’s from using the program for a motor vehicle violation.

-When your Stamford Criminal Defense Attorney has obtained and reviewed the police report, tried to work out an alternative resolution with the State to no avail and you are left with no other option it is time to proceed with the Application for the Accelerated Rehabilitation Program which is provided at the Clerk’s Office at the Court on Official Form JD-CR-9- or on line.
-When your case is called, your Stamford Criminal Defense Attorney will advise the Court that you will be making an application for the Accelerated Rehabilitation Program and hand the signed application to the Court Clerk.
-Then the Judge or Clerk will swear you under oath and then ask you a series of questions to determine if you meet the statutory eligibility for the program.
-It is important as stated above to be very candid about any prior arrests for which you may not recall the actual dispositions and put the details which you know on the record to protect yourself against a possible charge of perjury which would possibly be worse than the charge you are presently facing.
-Once the Court has finished questioning you the Court will assign a second Court hearing date for the next stage of the process.
-At this point the Court will usually inquire if Victim notice is required.
-If there are any victims of the crime for which you are charged you or your Attorney will be required to send a Notice of the next Court hearing to all victims via certified mail return receipt requested.
-At this point you will then go to the Clerk’s office to pay the $35 program application fee.
-Thereafter, you have to report to the office of adult probation to provide them information about you so they can complete a background check.
-The exact procedure for this part works slightly differently in the various Courts across the State.
-In some Courts you simply fill out a form and hand it in.
-In other Courts you wait in line to meet with probation who asks you questions and takes a copy of your ID.
-The Clerk of the Court or your Stamford Criminal Defense Lawyer will be able to guide you through the process.
-Congratulations you have completed Stage one of your application.
+Once the court has finished questioning you, the court will assign a second court hearing date for the next stage of the process.
+At this point, the court will usually inquire if notice to any victim is required.
+If there are any victims of the crime for which you are charged, you or your attorney will be required to send a notice of the next Court hearing to all victims via certified mail return receipt requested.
+At this point, you will then go to the clerk’s office to pay the $35 program application fee.
+After that, you have to report to the office of adult probation to provide them information about you so they can complete a background check.
+This exact procedure varies slightly differently in the various courts across the state.
+The clerk of the court or your Connecticut criminal defense lawyer will be able to guide you through the process.
+Congratulations, you have completed stage one of your application.
 Now the real work begins.C.
 Stage Two

 Preparation is the key to success.

-Every time I get ready to argue an Application for the Accelerated Rehabilitation Program, depending on the nature of the charges I usually ask for some of the following documents from my client to help bolster my position that my client is a good person of good character who made a bad decision which was out of character and who is “not likely to offend again in the future.”
-In order to approve the application the Court must make a finding that the accused is “not likely to offend again in the future.”
+Every time I get ready to argue an application for the accelerated rehabilitation program, depending on the nature of the charges I usually ask for some of the following documents from my client to help bolster my position that my client is a person of good character who made a bad decision which was out of character and who is “not likely to offend again in the future.”
+In order to approve the application, the court must make a finding that the accused is “not likely to offend again in the future.”
 This is why I like to present some materials to help strengthen my position and argument on behalf of my client.